 Reporting against actions described in this plan will be included within the Jandakot Airport Annual Environment Report (AER).
-In line with the Airports (Environment Protection) Regulations 1997, the AER will be submitted to the Department of Infrastructure, Regional Development and Cities (DIRDC) by 28th October each year.
-A copy of the report will be provided to the Department of Environment and Energy (DOEE) by 28th October each year.
+In line with the Airports (Environment Protection) Regulations 1997, the AER will be submitted to the Department of Infrastructure, Transport, Regional Development and Communications (DITRDC) by 28th October each year.
+A copy of the report will be provided to the Department of Agriculture, Water and the Environment (DAWE) by 28th October each year.